kimai/kimai/var/docs/installation.md

 ```

 Now install all dependencies for Kimai 2:
 ```bash
 sudo -u www-data composer install --no-dev --optimize-autoloader
 ```
+If you see a `Malformed patameter "url"` error, see below in the FAQ.

 Optionally create the database:
 ```bash